abdulmoiz672006/Expense-tracker/README.md

 # Expense-tracker
-this is an expense tracker and this presents all the expense in a presentable form
+This is an expense tracker and this presents all the expense in a presentable form